Why Businesses Want to Launch a Shop Inside Chat

 Payments and Checkout Without External Websites

-A common challenge when launching an in-chat store is payment integration.
+A common challenge when launching an in-chat shop is payment integration.
 Traditional setups require external checkout pages, redirects, and third-party ecommerce systems.

 With Botami, checkout is designed to operate natively inside the chat experience.
 Customers can complete their purchase flow without being redirected to separate websites or complex external funnels.